erdem/django-map-widgets/docs/widgets/point_field_map_widgets.rst

 * **GOOGLE_MAP_API_SIGNATURE**: You can give Google Static Map API signature key (optional).
 Check out this `page <https://developers.google.com/maps/documentation/static-maps/get-api-key/>`_.

-* **mapCenterLocationName**: You can give a specific location name for center of map.
+* **mapCenterLocationName**: You can give a specific location name for center of the map.
 Map widget will find this location coordinates using `Google Place Autocomplete <https://developers.google.com/maps/documentation/javascript/examples/places-autocomplete/>`_.
 (Optional)

 * **mapCenterLocation**: You can give specific coordinates for center of the map.
 Coordinates must be list type. ([latitude, longitude]) (Optional)